 Shopping for your first yoga mat — or even just a new one — can be an overwhelming experience.
-Choosing among the various materials, sizes, and thicknesses can feel like a whirlwind of decisions to make.
+Deciding between the various materials, sizes, and thicknesses can feel like an overwhelming amount of information.
 This guide will cover each of these aspects and more, and should make the decision process a bit simpler.

 As you read this, be mindful of who will be using this yoga mat.
 The yoga mat you choose should reflect your experience and dedication.
 Basically, if you're new to yoga you should be looking more at basic, entry-level mats.